mjanez/ckan-docker/README.md

 The non-CKAN images are as follows:
 * PostgreSQL: [Custom image](/postgresql/Dockerfile) based on official PostgreSQL image.
 Database files are stored in a named volume.
-* Solr: CKAN's [pre-configured Solr image](https://github.com/ckan/ckan-solr).
-The index data is stored in a named volume and has a spatial schema. [^2]
+* Solr: [Custom image](/solr/Dockerfile.spatial) based on official CKAN [pre-configured Solr image](https://github.com/ckan/ckan-solr).
+The index data is stored in a named volume and has a custom spatial schema upgrades. [^2]
 * Redis: standard Redis image
 * NGINX: latest stable nginx image that includes SSL and Non-SSL endpoints.
 * ckan-pycsw: [Custom image](/ckan-pycsw/Dockerfile) based on [pycsw CKAN harvester ISO19139](https://github.com/mjanez/ckan-pycsw) for INSPIRE Metadata CSW Endpoint.